 Chris Blackwell, Island Music mogul will never acknowledge that Lister Hewan-Lowe was a project manager at Island Records.
 Lister Hewan-Lowe was the key link in the successful partnership between Island Records and Bob Marley.
 Thus Lister, not Chris Blackwell, can be credited with introduction of the reggae music genre into the United States pop culture (Blackwell got de money.
 Lister got de reggae.
 Money talks).
 Lister's role in Mango Records, a subsidiary of Island Records that was created to promote Jamaican music in the US, should not be overlooked.
 Lister's successful promotion of artistes such as Michael Rose [Black Uhuru] and Buju Banton are a tribute to his identification of first class reggae acts.

 Lister's love and devotion to the reggae, hip hop and rap genre are reflected in his radio broadcasts.
 Each Saturday, unless pre-empted, he is politically incorrect and live on Saturday's A Party, WUSB.
 This is the longest running broadcast reggae radio show in the United States (36 years or more on the airwaves).
-His even more radical reggae rants are aired on Burn Baby Burn, WBAI Pacifica.
+His even more radical reggae rants surfaced on Burn Baby Burn, which was broadcast on WBAI Pacifica.
 When asked how long can he continue to host these shows, Lister replies "Until the station manager says, NO MORE, Lister!".

 Besides hosting his reggae shows, DJ Lister spends his time doing long distance runs to maintain that ripped rasta body, which all binaries and non binaries love.
 He has been sighted running backwards in the countryside of Warwick.
 When he is not in Brooklyn, he can be found at his favorite vacation spots, which are Ocracoke Island, Fort Meyers Beach and Topsail Island.
 Minimalist clothing and flip flops in the snow are Lister's key fashion statement.